redstone-finance/defillama-server/defi/src/cli/users/README.md

 ```

 ## Refill a single protocol
-This will destroy all info of the protocol before refilling it, so be cautious.
+This will destroy all info on the protocol before refilling it, so be cautious.

 ```
 npx ts-node src/cli/users/refillSingleProtocol.ts velodrome